Linux CNC overview

 Can LinuxCNC run on Raspberry Pi?

 Raspberry Pi does not require an introduction.
 Combining LinuxCNC and a Raspberry Pi 4 to control your CNC machine has the potential to be a terrific low-cost tool.
-The program comes with a pre-baked Raspberry OS-based version of its platform, allowing you to use the Pi 4 to manage and communicate with your CNC machine remotely.
+The program comes with a pre-baked Raspberry OS-based version of its platform, allowing you to use the Pi 4 to remotely manage and communicate with your CNC machine.

 LinuxCNC setup on your Raspberry Pi requires the following to work correctly:

 - A Raspberry Pi 4 computer (8 GB RAM recommended)

 - MicroSD card with a capacity of at least 8 GB

 - A computer running Windows, Mac OS X, or Linux to install the LinuxCNC operating system on the microSD card.

 - A CNC machine with which you are familiar (i.e., you have a better understanding of its functions or you have documentation for reference)